ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 for both code and infrastructure configurations, enabling automated and auditable deployments.

 [FluxCD](https://fluxcd.io/) is a Continuous Delivery tool that implements GitOps principles.
-It uses a declarative approach to keep Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+It uses a declarative approach to keep Kubernetes clusters in sync with sources of configuration (like Git repositories), and automates configuration updates when there is new code to deploy.

 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are software extensions to Kubernetes that enable the automation and management of complex, application-specific operational tasks and domain-specific knowledge within a Kubernetes cluster.